Lurkars/ghs-server/README.md

 # Gloomhaven Secretary Server (ghs-server)

-This is a server component for [Gloomhaven Secretary](https://ghs.champonthis.de) ([Source](https://github.com/Lurkars/gloomhavensecretary)).
+This is a server component for [Gloomhaven Secretary](https://gloomhaven-secretaryde.) ([Source](https://github.com/Lurkars/gloomhavensecretary)).
 It synchronizes the game state between all clients via websockets.
 Access is controlled by providing a password in all messages.

 It's a java application to run on most systems the old [Gloomhaven Helper](http://esotericsoftware.com/gloomhaven-helper) (by [Esoteric Software®](http://esotericsoftware.com)) Desktop version run.
 Besides an headless mode is integrated.

-A public server is available under `152.70.60.220` port `8080`.
-If the browser enforces a secure connection, use proxy under `ghs.champonthis.de/server` port `443`.
+A public server is available under `gloomhaven-secretary.de` port `8443` with `secure` option.

 ## Support